'This tears my soul apart': A Ukrainian boy and a killing - NewsBreak

 Yura lay on the street for minutes afterward, waiting for the soldier to walk away.

-Kravchenko told the AP that they continue to work on Yura’s case, and expressed confidence that crimes committed during Russia’s invasion of Ukraine can be successfully investigated.
-Among other things, footage from dozens of surveillance cameras in Bucha is being analyzed, and an identification album of Russian soldiers’ faces is being assembled.

 In March, the prosecutor of the International Criminal Court announced that investigations into crimes against children in particular will benefit from a new trust fund.
-Children account for half or more of those affected by conflict, but are often labeled as too vulnerable to testify or as having inaccurate memories, according to Veronique Aubert, the special adviser on crimes involving children to the prosecutor of the ICC.
+Children account for half or more of those affected by conflict, but are often labeled as too vulnerable to testify or as having inaccurate memories, according to Veronique Aubert, the special adviser on crimes involving children to the ICC prosecutor.

 Yura’s case is unusual.

-“Prosecutors may want to take up this case because the victim is still alive and can potentially testify,” said Ryan Goodman, a law professor at New York University and former special counsel for the U.S. Defense Department.
+“Prosecutors may want to take up this case because the victim is still alive and can potentially testify,” said Ryan Goodman, a law professor at New York University and former special counsel for the Department of Defense.
 “It may be difficult if not impossible for a defendant to claim they were somehow justified in trying to kill a child.”

-They did it the following day.
-Yura's grandmother, who is in her 70s, pleaded with Russian soldiers to let her approach the body.
+Yura’s family retrieved his father’s body the next day.
+Yura’s grandmother pleaded with Russian soldiers to let her approach.

 With their guns cocked, they let her walk ahead of them.
 Another soldier in the distance shouted, “Don’t come here or we’ll kill you.”
 But he didn’t fire.

-They brought Yura's father home in a wheelbarrow.
-He was rolled in a carpet and placed on an old wooden door.
-Amid the sounds of shelling and gunfire, they buried him in the yard behind the woodshed, in one of many makeshift graves hurriedly dug during the monthlong Russian occupation.
+They brought Yura’s father home in a wheelbarrow and buried him in the yard, in one of many makeshift graves hurriedly dug during the monthlong Russian occupation.

 Yura and his family left Bucha the next day along a rare evacuation corridor.
-The wounded boy walked first through the streets, holding a stick tied with a white towel, with a white sling around his arm.
-The family had to pass the scene of the shooting.

-As they walked closer to the evacuation point, Russian soldiers asked where they were going.
-They asked what had happened to Yura.
+They had to pass the scene of the shooting.
+Yura wore a white sling around his arm, and Russian soldiers asked what had happened.

 “I was shot by a Russian soldier,” the boy replied.